lupyuen/lupyuen.github.io/src/lte.md

     [(EG25-G Hardware Design, Page 41)](https://wiki.pine64.org/images/2/20/Quectel_EG25-G_Hardware_Design_V1.4.pdf)

--   STATUS can't be read reliably...
+-   Note that STATUS can't be read reliably...

-    "Currently STATUS pin is connected to PWRKEY and to PB3.
-STATUS can't be read reliably since voltage divider from R1526 and R1517 places the STATUS signal at 0V or 0.5\*Vcc-IO, which is unspecified input value according to A64 datasheet (Vih is 0.7\*Vcc-IO, Vil is 0.3\*Vcc-IO, the range in between is unspecified)."
+    "Currently STATUS pin is connected to PWRKEY and to PB3."

+    "__STATUS can't be read reliably__ since voltage divider from R1526 and R1517 places the STATUS signal at 0V or 0.5\*Vcc-IO, which is unspecified input value according to A64 datasheet"

+    "(Vih is 0.7\*Vcc-IO, Vil is 0.3\*Vcc-IO, the range in between is unspecified)"

     [(Source)](https://wiki.pine64.org/wiki/PinePhone_Power_Management#Open_Questions_2)